Floating IPs for added flexibility to develop your applications

-With Floating IPs, also known as failover IPs, it is possible to create complex infrastructures that can withstand a wide variety of problems.
+With floating IPs, also known as failover IPs, it is possible to create complex infrastructures that can withstand a wide variety of problems.
 For example, it is possible to switch your existing infrastructure to a load balancer without disrupting or interrupting your customer services.
 Workloads can be balanced autonomously, while your online space continues as normal.
-There will be no noticeable IP address changes as you will always use Floating IP, which means no DNS propagation delay.
+There will be no noticeable IP address changes as you will always use the Floating IP, which means no DNS propagation delay.

 For most online projects, hosting more than one site is a business essential.
 For any kind of dynamic web page – such as blog, online store, or membership portal – it is likely that you will need an admin page as well as a public-facing site to deal with ongoing changes.
 Or if you support multiple languages, you will need multiple webpages.
-Floating IPs allow you to keep your websites on the server but without the risk of excessive downtime or website crashes due to overloads.
+Floating IPs allow you to keep your websites on the same server but without the risk of excessive downtime or website crashes due to overloads.

-You can host multiple websites on a primary server by using two Floating IPs.
-Some of your websites can be hosted on one Floating IP and the rest on another.
-When one server isn’t powerful enough to host the website for both the Floating IPs, you can get a new server, then switch the routing of one Floating IP to the new server.
+You can host multiple websites on a primary server by using two floating IPs.
+Some of your websites can be hosted on one floating IP and the rest on another.
+When one server isn’t powerful enough to host the website for both the floating IPs, you can get a new server, then switch the routing of one floating IP to the new server.
 This relieves the primary server of the heavy workload, so it can be operational again.

 Growing your storage, expanding clusters and other changes that promote business growth come with a risk of downtime, which can cost your business dearly in sales and reputation.
-With Floating IPs, it is possible to curb the risk of downtime altogether.
-By following the steps to integrate a Failover IP system for your projects, it is possible to grow infrastructure while at the same time executing uninterrupted performance on each of your sites
+With floating IPs, it is possible to curb the risk of downtime altogether.
+By following the steps to integrate a failover IP system for your projects, it is possible to grow infrastructure while at the same time executing uninterrupted performance on each of your sites

-Importantly, floating IPs are highly customizable and therefore can be utilised to solve business goals.
+Importantly, floating IPs are highly customizable and therefore can be utilized to solve business goals.
 For example, with IP Announcement services it is possible to announce multiple geo-locations for your IP addresses.
 This is incredibly important for SEO optimization, as it considerably improves the referencing of your projects in the main search engines.

-What is failover IP ?
+What is a failover IP ?

-A failover IP, also called a Floating IP, enhances the continuity of services (“failover”) for your applications and systems.
+A failover IP, also called a floating IP, enhances the continuity of services (“failover”) for your applications and systems.
 The failover IP technology allows you to switch the IP addresses from one service to another in less than a minute, with almost no interruption to services for your users.
 This mechanism can be used during service migrations; moving projects from development to production environment and switching services to the backup server in case of failure.

 How to get an IP address?

-To take advantage of both a failover IP setup and ARIN IP you will need to know how to get an IP address.
+To take advantage of both a failover IP setup and an ARIN IP you will need to know how to get an IP address.
 With OVHcloud, getting an IP address is simple: login to the control panel and take the appropriate steps.
-With a dedicated server, IPs can be configured in alias or bridge mode for virtualisation purposes.
+With a dedicated server, IPs can be configured in alias or bridge mode for virtualization purposes.

-What is a ARIN IP address?
+What is an ARIN IP address?